 Grade Points: A students grade average on university work is expressed in grade points.
 Each semester hour of A counts four points, B three points, C two points, D one point, and F zero points.
 Thus a B average, which is the minimum overall average for any masters degree, is expressed as a 3.0 grade point average.

 Students are expected to inform themselves thoroughly concerning the regulations of the University and the course requirements for the degree they seek and to make inquiries in case of doubt.
 It shall not be the University's responsibility should complications arise because of failure to follow regulations and requirements.
 Regulations will not be waived nor exceptions to requirements made on a plea of ignorance of the regulation or requirement.
-Students, therefore, should become familiar with all of the information related to the program contained in the printed University bulletin and on-line.
+Students, therefore, should become familiar with all of the information related to the program contained in the on-line University catalog.

-Each student, by registering, enters some college of the University and, except as to conduct, is thereafter under its jurisdiction with regard to the student's program of study and degree requirements.
-Students should work directly with the person in their major department who is assigned the responsibility of supervising their programs concerning course requirements and options, deficiencies, degree plan and special regulations.
-Requests to waive regulations and/or requirements should be directed in writing to the Dean of the College.
+Each student, by registering, enters some college/school of the University and, except as to conduct, is thereafter under its jurisdiction with regard to the student's program of study and degree requirements.
+Students should work directly with the person in their major department who is assigned the responsibility of supervising their program concerning course requirements and options, deficiencies, degree plan and special regulations.
+Requests to waive regulations and/or requirements should be directed in writing to the Dean of the College/School or Director.

 Degree Plan: The student should select his or her major field of study as early as possible.
 The planning of a course of study should be exercised in consultation with a faculty advisor.
 Final degree plans must be approved by the Dean or Chair of the appropriate department.
 Students will be required to present it during faculty advisement.
 A degree plan may be superseded by a new one according to the provision explained under Graduation Under a Particular Catalog in this section.